 Now that we have found the file that we’re trying to recover, you can either drag it out from the trash and put it back onto your desktop or click “Put Back” which will put it back to where it was in the first place.
 Keep in mind that this may not be on your desktop though.
 It could go back to a folder or another place on your Mac.

-Method 3: Recover Desktop Files Using Time Machine
+Method 4: Recover Desktop Files Using Time Machine

-Time Machine is a built-in backup feature that comes built-in as part of macOS.
+Time Machine is a built-in backup feature that comes as part of macOS.
 Time Machine automatically makes hourly backups for the past 24 hours, daily backups for the past month, and weekly backups for all previous months.
 The oldest backups are deleted when your backup disk is full.

 Keep in mind that to use Time Machine, you would have had to of already been backing up your computer ahead of time.